danzanzibar/space-rocks/README.txt

    "space_rocks":

-   This is the main package of the game and contains three subpackages.
+   This is the main package of the game and contains three sub packages.
 The only classes in this package are the Enum class for key bindings, a very simple 'Launcher', 'SpaceRocksApp', and 'SpaceRocksWorld'.
 The app class creates the main Swing panes, the world, the UI, and wires up the world to it's 'Renderer' target, a 'DrawingPanel'.
 It